daniel-davee/magic_toolbox/README.md

 But this will allow to create a local directory named tool_box, then create symbolic to the package in the toolbox directory.
 This way for small utils you use but don't want to turn into a pypy package but you're tried of copying over can easily be added to any project.
+For more information at the feature files in features direcory.

 ## Install